There’s a difference between Marketing & PR. Leave Social Media out of it.

 …the practice of managing the flow of information between an organization and its publics.

-You can view some of the video from the panel discussion here and here.
+You can view some of the videos from the panel discussion here and here.
 There are some interesting points that people blogged about here as well:

-7 responses to “There’s a difference between Marketing & PR.
-Leave Social Media out of it.”
+7 responses to “There’s a Difference Between Marketing and PR.
+Leave Social Media out of It.”

 1. free satellite Avatar